NielsHolst/UniSim3Doc/doc/models/vg.md

 7       Floor 0.60 0.40 0.00 1.00 0.00 0.00   0  0 0  0 15.4 0.0
 ```

-Thus $74.3+7.3=81.6\%$ of the radiation ended up in the plant canopy (which is the intended target of growth lights).
-Most of the remaining light was absorbed by the floor $(15.4\%)$, while only little ended up in glass and screen.
-Only $2.2\%$ escaped to the sky; this is the light that you can see passing a greenhouse at night.
+Thus $$74.3+7.3=81.6\%$$ of the radiation ended up in the plant canopy (which is the intended target of growth lights).
+Most of the remaining light was absorbed by the floor $$(15.4\%)$$, while only little ended up in glass and screen.
+Only $$2.2\%$$ escaped to the sky; this is the light that you can see passing a greenhouse at night.

 ### Long-wave radiation

 The same algorithm as for short-wave radiation above is used to resolve the fate of long-wave radiation, i.e. its distributed among the layers.
-However, the absorption of radiation (both short-wave and long-wave radiation) will cause a change in the temperature of the layer $T_i$ (&deg;C) according to its heat capacity $C_i$ (J/K/m^2^).
+However, the absorption of radiation (both short-wave and long-wave radiation) will cause a change in the temperature of the layer $$T_i$$ (&deg;C) according to its heat capacity $$C_i$$ (J/K/m^2^).
 This is taken into account by an additional step in the algoritm, which updates layer temperature as radiation is absorbed.

 Note that the distribution of short-wave radiation remains constant because it is temperature-independent.
 Only the long-wave emission of the layers will change and converge, as a solution is found in which all temperatures are stable and by that, the heat exchange by radiation is in a steady state.